 Brioche is a type of French bread that is made with eggs and butter, which makes it richer and more flavorful than other types of French bread.
 Brioche is also slightly sweeter than other types of French bread, which makes it perfect for making French toast.

 If you have any leftover brioche French toast, you can easily store and reheat them to enjoy throughout the week for a quick breakfast or brunch.

 Fridge - Once they have cooled completely, store them in an airtight container with paper towel on the bottom and refrigerate them for up to 4 days.

 Freezer - Transfer leftover French toast to separate freezer bags and freeze them for up to 2 months.
 You don't need to thaw frozen French toast, simply remove it from the freezer bag and cook.

 Reheating - The best way to reheat leftover French toast is to preheat an oven to 200 degrees Fahrenheit and place them on a baking tray for 10-12 minutes until hot.
 Alternatively, you can use a toaster oven to reheat the ones from the fridge until hot.

 🍳 Related recipes

-Check out my collection of sweet breakfast ideas to impress your guests.
+Check out my collection of sweet breakfast ideas and my French cookies recipes that will impress your guests.

 👪 Serving size